awsdocs/amazon-mwaa-user-guide/doc_source/tutorials-docker.md

 ## Step two: Build the Docker image<a name="tutorials-docker-local-build"></a>

 The following steps show how to fork the [aws\-mwaa\-local\-runner](https://github.com/aws/aws-mwaa-local-runner) repository on *GitHub*\.
 By default, it uses the `main` branch of the local runner, which is the latest version of Apache Airflow\.
-The latest version available \(as of "today"\) is Apache Airflow v2\.0\.2\.
+The latest version available is Apache Airflow v2\.2\.2\.
 A fork is a copy of a repository\.
 Forking a repository allows you to freely experiment with and push your DAGs, Python dependencies, and custom plugins to your repository without affecting the original project\.

 1. Open [aws\-mwaa\-local\-runner](https://github.com/aws/aws-mwaa-local-runner), choose **Fork**\.